 - Khalifman, Alexander.
 Opening for White according to Kramnik – Book 5 (Chess Stars 2002).
 This deals with the Queen’s Gambit Declined.

-The second edition of the series is still being published.
-The volumes that have been published so far are:
+The second edition of the series was aborted half way through.
+The volumes that have been published are:

 - Khalifman, Alexander.
 Opening for White according to Kramnik – Book 1a (Chess Stars 2006).
 This deals with the Old Indian, Anti-Gruenfeld, and the less important King’s Indian (Classical) lines.